FUTSAL ON TURF LEAGUE RULES – YOUTH

-- dangerous play (e.g., attempting to kick the ball held by the goalkeeper) A scissors or bicycle kick is permissible, provided that it is not dangerous to an opponent.
+- Dangerous play (e.g., attempting to kick the ball held by the goalkeeper) A scissors or bicycle kick is permissible, provided it is not dangerous to an opponent.

-- goalkeeper picks up or touches with his hands a back pass
+- The goalkeeper picks up or touches with his hands a back pass

-- goalkeeper picks up or touches with his hands a kick in from a teammate
+- The goalkeeper picks up or touches with his hands a kick-in from a teammate

-- Illegal substitution (kick taken from the spot where illegal substitution occurred)
+- Illegal substitution (kick taken from spot where illegal substitution occurred)

-- The player taking a direct or indirect free kick, a kick in, or a corner kick plays the ball a second time before another player plays the ball.
+- A player taking a direct or indirect free kick, a kick in, or a corner kick plays the ball a second time before another player plays the ball.

 - Distance infringement on restarts.

-Indirect free kicks are taken from where the infraction occurred unless it occurs in the penalty area.
-It’s taken at the edge of the penalty area.
+Indirect free kicks are taken from the place where the infraction occurred unless it occurs in the penalty area; then, it’s taken at the edge of the penalty area.

-Foul language, obscenity, obscene gestures, and even arguing can be considered a technical foul, and technical details regarding filling the scorebook improperly.
+Foul language, obscenity, obscene gestures, and even arguing can be considered a technical foul, and technical details regarding filling in the scorebook improperly.
 A player, manager, or coach ejected will have an automatic minimum one (1) game suspension regardless of the cause of the ejection.
-Depending upon the severity of the unacceptable conduct, suspensions for more games may occur.
+Depending upon the severity of the unacceptable conduct, a suspension for more games may occur.